Options

 Inherited Options

-Inherited options are automatically available to all subcommands when using sub-command mode.
-Mark an option with inherited = true on a group command, and subcommands with matching field names will have the value auto-populated.
+Inherited options are automatically available to all subcommands of a group command.
+Mark an option with inherited = true on the parent, and subcommands can use that option even without declaring it themselves.

 Basic Usage